Cécile Léonie Eugénie Gudule Lucie de Rothschild (1913-1995)

 Cécile de Rothschild, born on 15 March 1913, was the daughter of Robert and Nelly.
 As a child she lived with her family at 23 avenue Marigny and at Laversine.
 In later years, Cécile lived on the Faubourg Saint-Honoré in Paris, and in a house near to Laversine.

-She was the the companion and protector of the actress Greta Garbo, and on the few occasions when Garbo was seen in public, she was usually accompanied by Cécile.
+She was the the companion and protector of the actress Greta Garbo, who she first met at a dinner in 1960 and on the few occasions when Garbo was seen in public, she was usually accompanied by Cécile.